 It has been about a month now and by following these simple steps, the child’s outbreaks have not only become less frequent but have subsided.
 And most importantly, her family is intact!

 LOS ANGELES – How much do we really question the ingredients in our pet’s food?
+Many dog owners will wonder things like can dogs eat orange or other fruits, but very few will actually do the research to find out if these foods are good for our dogs.
 Like most pet guardians, we assume that when we purchase an expensive food, that we are assuring the best possible nutrition for our pets.
 But how much do we really know about the ingredients in our pet’s food and the possible implications to their health?

 Popular Food Brands May Not Provide Adequate Nutrition

 Pet food manufacturers often use cheap fillers, which contain no nutritional value.
+That’s why a lot of pet owners turn to raw pet food to give their dog the nutrition they need.
 For example, white rice is a cheap filler ingredient that is commonly used in dog foods.
 All of us have enjoyed a delicious bowl of white rice for dinner.
-I also have several friends who routinely add white rice to their dog’s dinner without any adverse affects.
-This seemingly harmless staple however can cause blood sugar disorders in dogs, just as it does in people.
+I also have several friends who routinely add white rice to their dog’s dinner without any adverse effects.
+This seemingly harmless staple, however, can cause blood sugar disorders in dogs, just as it does in people.
 The only difference is that dogs are more susceptible to the detrimental effects of refined white rice because their digestive systems require far more protein and fewer carbohydrates than humans.
 So why take the chance.

 Additional fillers often used in dog foods include wheat gluten, corn gluten, soy, corn bran, corn cellulose and many more.